 Mr. Smith.
-On August 2, 2018, we entered into an offer letter agreement with Mr. Smith, which provides that if his employment is terminated by the Company without Cause (as defined in the offer letter), he will be entitled to a severance payment equal to 12 months of his base salary, subject to his execution of a release of claims in our favor.
-In addition, in August 2018, we entered into a change in control severance agreement with Mr. Smith which provides that, in the event his employment is terminated by the Company without Cause (as defined in the severance agreement) or he resigns for Good Reason (as defined in the severance agreement) within the time period beginning three months before a Change in Control (as defined in the severance agreement) and ending 12 months after a Change in Control, then subject to his execution of a release of claims in our favor, he will receive (i) a severance payment equal to 12 months of his then-current base salary; (ii) a pro-rated bonus payment equal to his target bonus for the year in which the termination occurred; (iii) if the termination occurs prior to the date bonuses are paid for the immediately preceding year, an amount equal to his full target bonus for the prior year; and (iv) accelerated vesting of all outstanding units, shares or options and continuation of the applicable exercise period for all units, shares or options under a separate consulting agreement between the Company and Mr. Smith.
-The severance and bonus payments to Mr. Smith are payable as a lump sum within 20 days of the effective date of his release.
+On August 2, 2018, we entered into an offer letter agreement with Mr. Smith, which provided that if his employment were terminated by the Company without Cause (as defined in the offer letter), he would be entitled to a severance payment equal to 12 months of his base salary, subject to his execution of a release of claims in our favor.
+In addition, in August 2018, we entered into a change in control severance agreement with Mr. Smith which provided that, in the event his employment were terminated by the Company without Cause or he resigned for Good Reason within the time period beginning three months before a Change in Control (as such terms are defined in the severance agreement) and ending 12 months after a Change in Control, then subject to his execution of a release of claims in our favor, he would receive (i) a severance payment equal to 12 months of his then-current base salary; (ii) a pro-rated bonus payment equal to his target bonus for the year in which the termination occurred; (iii) if the termination occurs prior to the date bonuses are paid for the immediately preceding year, an amount equal to his full target bonus for the prior year; and (iv) accelerated vesting of all outstanding units, shares or options and continuation of the applicable exercise period for all units, shares or options under a separate consulting agreement between the Company and Mr. Smith.
+The severance and bonus payments to Mr. Smith would be payable as a lump sum within 20 days of the effective date of his release.
+The severance provisions in Mr. Smith's agreements were not triggered on account of his resignation from the Company on February 27, 2023.

 Mr. Waldron.
-In July 2018, we entered into a change in control severance agreement with Mr. Waldron which provides that, in the event his employment is terminated by the Company without Cause (as defined in the severance agreement) or he resigns for Good Reason (as defined in the severance agreement) within the time period beginning three months before a Change in Control (as defined in the severance agreement) and ending 12 months after a Change in Control, then subject to his execution of a release of claims in our favor, he will receive (i) a severance payment equal to 12 months of his then-current base salary; (ii) a pro-rated bonus payment equal to his target bonus for the year in which the termination occurred; (iii) if the termination occurs prior to the date bonuses are paid for the immediately preceding year, an amount equal to his full target bonus for the prior year; and (iv) accelerated vesting of all outstanding units, shares or options and continuation of the applicable exercise period for all units, shares or options under a separate consulting agreement between the Company and Mr. Waldron.
+In July 2018, we entered into a change in control severance agreement with Mr. Waldron which provides that, in the event his employment is terminated by the Company without Cause or he resigns for Good Reason within the time period beginning three months before a Change in Control (as such terms are defined in the severance agreement) and ending 12 months after a Change in Control, then subject to his execution of a release of claims in our favor, he will receive (i) a severance payment equal to 12 months of his then-current base salary;(ii) a pro-rated bonus payment equal to his target bonus for the year in which the termination occurred; (iii) if the termination occurs prior to the date bonuses are paid for the immediately preceding year, an amount equal to his full target bonus for the prior year; and (iv) accelerated vesting of all outstanding units, shares or options and continuation of the applicable exercise period for all units, shares or options under a separate consulting agreement between the Company and Mr. Waldron.
 The severance and bonus payments to Mr. Waldron are payable as a lump sum within 20 days of the effective date of his release.